Alcatraz Federal Penitentiary: A-Block

-A small barber's shop was located at the end of A-block where inmates would have a monthly haircut.
+A small barber's shop was located at the end of A-Block where inmates would have a monthly haircut.

 B-Block

 Most new inmates at Alcatraz were assigned to the second tier of B-Block.
 They had "quarantine status" for their first three months in confinement in Alcatraz, and were not permitted visitors for a minimum of 90 days.
-Inmates were permitted one visitor a month, although anybody likely to cause trouble such as registered criminals were barred from visiting.
+Inmates were permitted one visitor a month—although persons likely to cause trouble, such as registered criminals, were barred from visiting.
 Letters received by inmates were checked by prison staff first, to see if they could decipher any secret messages.
 Frank Morris and his fellow escapees escaped Alcatraz during the June 1962 Alcatraz escape attempt by entering a utility corridor behind B-Block.